eligolf/affinity_chess/README.md

-# chess_in_python
+# affinity_chess
-Chess engine in Python with a simple GUI.
+A chess engine in Python with a simple GUI.
 Ability to play against the AI or another human.